Everyones Recovery Is Their Own

 The last time I called your name in vain

-And deep in my heart I felt a dying pain.
+And deep in my heart felt a dying pain.

 As I strive to hold on a little bit longer,